 If it turns out that your family member does in fact need a little more care but not so much that they want to look into residential or nursing care homes, Extra Care Housing is a good alternative.

-Extra Care Housing schemes are basically sheltered housing/retirement homes with on-site care support staff and domestic services.
+Extra Care Housing schemes are essentially sheltered housing/retirement homes, with on-site care support staff and domestic services.

-The problems with extra care housing is that:
+The problems with extra care housing are that:

 - it can be hard to access – your relatives care needs might be too high or too low

 - service charges are more expensive than with other schemes